 An efficient ORM plan involves constant monitoring for mentions of your name, business name, and products you sell.

-When someone searches your business, every result on the first page should support a positive view of your company.
+When someone searches your business, every result should support a positive view of your company.

 Consumers are easily influenced by negative mentions of businesses, and with so much competition out there, one negative review is often enough to send someone to your competitor.

-If your online reputation is just not what you’d like, you can’t necessarily have negatives removed, but you can do some damage control.
-Lessening the harm of negative search results is a big part of ORM
+If your online reputation is just not what you’d like, you can’t really have negative comments removed, but you can do some damage control.
+Lessening the harm of negative search results is a big part of ORM.

 The best method to lessen the impact of negatives is to use some or all of the most well-understood factors that affect search engine results.

 You’re never going to have control over what is written about you online, but you can show your business the way you want it shown.
 Focus your efforts on making sure there are lots of positive results when people search for you.

 In Part Three of our investigation of Online Reputation Management tactics, we’ll look at proactive steps you can take to reduce the impact of any negatives that may pop up about you and your business.